kete102/movies-app/README.md

 useCallback: Used to memoize event handler functions (handleSubmit, handleSort, etc.) to avoid recreating them on every render, improving performance.
 useMemo: Used to memoize computed results, such as the sorted movie list, avoiding costly recalculations on each render.

-**5. Error Handling**

-Search errors (such as an empty or too-short search term) are managed and displayed to the user through the error state in the useSearch hook.

 ## 🔑 Installation and configuration